Vikas-Rajput-JS/Chatstorm-client/README.md

 # ChatStorm Client

 A powerful React hook for real-time chat functionality using Socket.IO.
-ChatStorm Client provides an easy-to-use interface for integrating socket-based messaging into your React applications with comprehensive event handling and callback systems.
+ChatStorm Client provides an easy-to-use interface for integrating socket-based messaging into your **React** and **React Native** applications with comprehensive event handling and callback systems.

 ## 🚀 Features